EURO 2020: Who has qualified? Who can still qualify?

 Group H

-Matchday 8: Monday – France v Turkey, Iceland v Andorra, Moldova v Albania
+Matchday 9: Monday – Turkey v Iceland, France v Moldova, Albania v Andorra

-• France: will qualify if they beat Turkey, or if they draw and Iceland do beat Andorra, or if they lose, Iceland also lose and Albania fail to beat Moldova
+• France: will qualify if they win against Moldova, or if Iceland fail to win against Turkey

-• Iceland: will be out of contention in the group if they lose to Andorra and Turkey avoid defeat against France; in play-offs as it stands
+• Iceland: will be out of contention if they fail to win against Turkey; in play-offs as it stands

-• Albania: will be out of contention in the group if they do not beat Moldova, or if France avoid defeat against Turkey

 • Andorra: can no longer qualify via European Qualifiers group stage

-Note: This article will be updated after each European Qualifiers matchnight; it was last updated at 23:30 CET on Monday 14 October.
-Group standings are subject to final confirmation from UEFA.